cue-labs/cue-by-example/003_kubernetes_tutorial/README.md

 will override the other.
 We will take this approach in this section.

-The end result of this tutorial is in the `manual` directory.
+The end result of this tutorial is in the top-level `manual` directory.
 In the next sections we will show how to get there.